 So what’s stopping so many of us from putting down roots?
 We can’t all be thinking that the grass is greener somewhere else, can we?

-Actually, three quarters of us appear to be thinking just that.
+Actually, three-quarters of us appear to be thinking just that.

-I believe there are ways to stay where you are and get what you want at the same time.
+I believe that there are ways to stay where you are and get what you want at the same time.
 So before we all move on to job number five and wonder where the time went, maybe we should all take a moment to think about staying put – and why that doesn’t mean standing still.

 If you can smash through your KPIs standing on your head, with no hands and probably even without a head, then you’re right: it’s time to move on.

 But ‘moving on’ doesn’t have to mean changing jobs – if you can find a way to make your current job more interesting.
 A good way to begin is to look back at what you’ve achieved in your time in the role and see where your strengths lie.